bhavdipzala/Brew_Haven_the_cafe-Sales_Analysis_Dashboard/README.md

 # Coffee Shop Sales Analysis Excel Dashboard

 ### Overview
-The project involves creating an interactive Excel dashboard to analyze and gain insights from a dataset of coffee shop sales transactions.
-The dataset consists of around 150,000 sales transactions recorded over a period of six months, from January 1, 2023, to June 30, 2023.
-The data was obtained from the Maven Analytics site and can be accessed [here](#dataset-source).
+The project involves creating an interactive Excel dashboard to analyze and gain insights from a dataset containing coffee shop sales transactions.
+The dataset, which consists of around 150,000 sales transactions recorded over a period of six months, from January 1, 2023, to June 30, 2023, was obtained from the [Maven Analytics](https://mavenanalytics.io/data-playground?pageSize=all) site and can be accessed from the `Dataset.csv` file of this Repository.

+The main objective of this project is to analyze retail sales data to derive actionable insights that will enhance the performance of the coffee shop.

 ### Dataset Description
 The raw dataset includes the following columns:
-- `transaction_id`
+- `transaction_id:` Unique identifier for each transaction
 - `transaction_date`
 - `transaction_time`
 - `transaction_qty`